qaixerabbas/deepds/README.md

 ## Limitations

 1. Currently, It only works with the OpenVino optimized model (.xml) files or your custom trained keras (.h5) models.
+2. I have not tested on GPU so it might need some modifications to run on GPU.
+3. Custom keras models take longer time to generate dataset (as the tool reads video and classify each frame).
+4. Default model is somehow fast, but it is not very efficient.
-2. It (Default Model) only works with images from ImageNet dataset.
+5. It (Default Model) only works with images from ImageNet dataset.
 Any image category that isn't available in ImageNet will be ignored and randomly(upto some threshold) assigned image class.
-3. If you want to use a custom model, it should be in Keras trained model.
+6. If you want to use a custom model, it should be in Keras trained model.

 ## Todo